 As a result of these complications, researchers typically rely upon surveys to collect information about the public consciousness.
 They then combine multiple questions, surveys, or studies to determine a country's true level of racial tolerance.

-Unfortunately, racism is not unique to one part of the world.
-Because the level of racism in a country cannot be measured precisely as something like population, a survey needs to be conducted.
-The World Values Survey asked respondents from more than 80 countries dozens of questions, including one that asks respondents to identify types of people they would not want as neighbors.
-The researchers reasoned that the more people of a single country who respond that they would not want a neighbor of a different race, the less racially tolerant you could call that society.
+The World Values Survey is an international research program that studies "social, political, economic, religious and cultural values" including racial tolerance and racism.
+The WVS survey asks respondents from more than 80 countries dozens of questions, including one that asked respondents to identify types of people they would not want as neighbors.
+The more people of a particular country responded that they would be happy to have a neighbor of a different race, the more racially tolerant the respondents' country would be considered.

-There are also outliers.
-Pakistan has several factors that coincide with racial intolerance, such as low economic and human indices and sectarian violence; however, only 6.5% of Pakistanis objected to a neighbor of a different race.
-This is lower than the numbers of Germans and the Dutch.
+There were also outliers.
+For example, although other former U.K. colonies landed near the top of the list, the United States ranked 69th out of 78 countries in 2020, thanks in large part to what is often seen as institutionalized racism in areas including employment, education, and the criminal justice system.
+On the other hand, Pakistan has several factors that typically coincide with racial intolerance, such as low economic and human indices and notable sectarian violence; however, only 6.5% of Pakistanis objected to a neighbor of a different race.

 The International Convention on the Elimination of All Forms of Racial Discrimination (ICERD) is a United Nations convention committed to the elimination of racial discrimination.
 All parties of the Convention are required to outlaw hate speech and criminalize membership in racist organizations.